specado/specado/docs/QUICKSTART.md

 ```

 Shell completions are available for Bash, Zsh, Fish, PowerShell, and Elvish.
 Use `specado completions <shell>` to print the script, then follow your shell’s standard installation instructions (see `scripts`, e.g., sourcing in your shell profile or placing under `/usr/local/share`).

+> **Learn more:** See [Advanced Interaction Modes](features/advanced-interaction.md) for detailed guidance on thinking mode, reasoning controls, supported models, and troubleshooting tips.

 ## 3. Python quickstart
 The Python bindings are published from `crates/specado-py` and surfaced to the Python package in `python/specado`.
 Use `maturin` to build the native extension in-place, then run the sample program in `examples/python_basic.py`.